linalopes/Blog/_posts/2024-10-27-exploring-servers-for-creative-technologists-testing-with-reserve.md

 ### Broadcasting Across Devices

 With Reserve, once your server is live, you can share the `localhost` address across your devices (or use a tunneling tool like Localtunnel to share remotely).
 Reserve’s broadcasting feature lets every connected device instantly reflect any updates you make, allowing seamless testing and synchronized displays across multiple devices.

+The broadcast feature in Reserve allows devices to receive real-time updates simultaneously.
+For instance, if you update the slideshow or send a control command, all connected devices respond instantly.
+This is particularly useful for synchronized multi-screen experiences.